BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 Sam meets people during his adventures.
-Characteristically though, none join his space permanently.
+Characteristically, none join his space permanently.
 For example, he meets a lost English professor, they become friends, and Sam visits the professor at Christmas.
 However, neither moves to live near the other permanently.
 </p>

 <p>
 It is only as an adult, reflecting back on the contents of this book, that it occurs to me how quintessentially culturally American the book is.
-Culture is the air one breathes, so to speak, so I didn't even notice the US-aligned cultural motifs.
+Culture is the air one breathes, so to speak, so as a child I didn't notice the US-aligned motifs.
 One such "subsurface" motif, is what could be called a "ruralist mentality".
 </p>

 <p>
-I’d say most Americans, regardless of their more subcultural niche, would respond positively to a story about a person striking out into the wilderness, building a home with their own hands, and creating a mostly self-sufficient life for themselves (gardening, etc.) whilst deeply enmeshed in nature.
+Most Americans, regardless of their more subcultural niche, would enjoy a story about a person striking out into the wilderness, building a home with their own hands, and creating a mostly self-sufficient life for themselves (gardening, etc.) whilst deeply enmeshed in nature.
-Also, especially doing so alone.
+And especially, doing so alone or with just one or two others.
 Richard Proenneke - a famous homesteader in the Alaskan wilderness, and Chris McCandless (the subject of the book "Into the Wild") come to mind.
-Ruralism is highly culturally American, as is individualism.
+Ruralism and individualism are highly culturally American.
 </p>

 <p>
 A family friend of ours married into a family from Finland.
-My father told me that one time it came up in conversation that one of the young men on the American side had gone out into the forest and built a small cabin/treehouse for himself.
+My father told me it once came up in conversation that one of the young men on the American side had gone out into the forest and built a small cabin/treehouse for himself.
 One of the Finnish folks commented that it would be rare for someone to do that in Finland.
 Apparently they meant, in particular, to do so alone (individualism).
 </p>